Dexstaar/dexstaar.github.io/about.md

 Hi, My name is Hoon.
 I'm a computer programmer and working for an e-commerce company as a full-stack software engineer in Singapore.
 I'm currently using React for front-end and Java for back-end, and thinking about starting other tech areas in a near future.

-Since I travelled South East Asia in 2016, I've found that Singapore is a great country to people who want to work in internationalized environment and decided to live here.
-My blog post will be related my life story and tech stuff.
-I'm holding posting for a while but will be back soon.
-Stay tuned.
+Since I travelled South East Asia in 2016, I've found that Singapore is a great country for people who want to work in international environment and decided to live here.
+I'll post stories about living and tech.